RennurApps/AwareIM-resources/README.md

       + **Installation** with Aware IM
         + Windows Based Systems
           + **IMPORTANT**:
-            - [x] Ensure any prior modification of existing _web.xml_ and _server.xml_ are not written over with the new version.
+            - [x] Ensure any prior modification of existing _web.xml_ and _server.xml_ configurations are not overwritten with the new version.
 There are configuration changes in the latest version of Tomcat relating to those two files.
             - [x] Rename the extracted `ecj-4.x.jar`to `ecj-4.4.jar` found in the Tomcat/lib folder
           + **Installation Steps** - Stop the Aware IM server before updating Tomcat.
 Do **not** delete your current C:\AwareIM\Tomcat folder.
             1. **Extract** the archive and open the folder.